-MWS carry out the UKAS calibration services to ensure your weighing equipment is tested and calibrated to national standards, this UKAS service we offer gives you the assurance that your equipment is operating at their optimum capability and accuracy is being delivered as required by your processes.
+MWS carries out UKAS calibration services to ensure your weighing equipment is tested and calibrated to national standards.
+The UKAS service we offer gives you the assurance that your equipment is operating at its optimum capability and accuracy is being delivered as required by your processes.

 What’s included in our UKAS service

 - Each scale or balance is cleaned and checked for correct functionality

 - As Found and Definitive Certificates in PDF format

 - Any damage, faults or findings are reported on the standard service report

 The survey should always be carried out and is done to ensure the customer gets the uncertainties based on the operation of the machine and clarifies any parameters or tolerances as well as ensuring we have the capability for the machine to be serviced (adjustment instructions etc).